 Between them, these documents set out the Trustee's policy for ensuring that the Statutory Funding Objective (that the Scheme must have sufficient assets for meeting its Technical Provisions) is met, and the amounts which the Employer will pay to secure the benefits.
 Copies of all relevant documents are available from the Scheme Secretary.

 The following contributions will be payable by the Employer under the Schedule of Contributions:

-Company contribution rate (% of salaries) From 1 April 2021: 10.86% p/a
+Future Service Rate: (including allowance for expenses and insurance premiums) Company contribution rate (% of salaries) From 1 April 2021: 10.86% p/a